Farah Province: History

-Recent history
+Recent history up to 2009

 Due to its isolation from the Taliban's area of focus, Farah exerted some small level of local control during Taliban rule.
 By the end of the Taliban period, there were eight United Nations Development Program (UNDP) schools, for both boys and girls, recognized and supported by the Taliban in Kandahar and Farah.
 UNDP noted that the local authorities in Farah were "particularly cooperative" on the subject.

 Following the Coalition entry and union with the Northern Alliance after September 11, 2001, the Taliban withdrew from Farah due to the heavy Coalition aerial campaign, though ground troops were not sent to the province until some time later.

-Farah has witnessed heavy clashes since the US backed overthrow of the Taliban in 2001, and is being considered insecure, relative to many parts of the country.
-Although there has been sporadic heavy combat in the Bala Baluk, Bakwa, Khak-e-Safid, Pusht-e-Road and Gulestan districts.
-Due to its proximity to the restive Helmand and Uruzgan provinces, Farah has experienced problems with roaming insurgent gangs moving through the province and occupying parts of the province for brief periods of time.
+Farah witnessed heavy clashes after the US backed overthrow of the Taliban in 2001, and is being considered insecure, relative to many parts of the country.
+Although there was sporadic heavy combat in the Bala Baluk, Bakwa, Khak-e-Safid, Pusht-e-Road and Gulestan districts.
+Due to its proximity to the restive Helmand and Uruzgan provinces, Farah experienced problems with roaming insurgent gangs moving through the province and occupying parts of the province for brief periods of time.
 Incidents of this type have increased as Taliban fighters face heavy pressure from the International Security Assistance Force (ISAF) offensives in the south.

 The roads in Farah province have seen massive improvement since May 2005 and are still being improved to date April 2006.
-The education system has been greatly improved and a great number of illegal weapons have been collected and destroyed in the province as testimony to the Provincial Reconstruction Team.
+The education system greatly improved and a large number of illegal weapons were collected and destroyed in the province as testimony to the Provincial Reconstruction Team.
 The United States built a base at Farah Airport, which is being expanded and also houses the Afghan National Security Forces (ANFS).

 In May 2009, an American airstrike in the village of Granai in Bala Buluk District occurred that killed a large number of civilians.
 According to The New York Times, the villagers said that 147 were killed, an independent Afghan human rights group put the number of killed at 117.
 The Americans claimed the airstrike was targeting Taliban militants, but villagers said that the Taliban had left by the time the airstrike occurred.
 On May 19, the U.S. Ambassador to Afghanistan Karl Eikenberry visited Farah town to talk with the survivors.
 He promised that "the United States will work tirelessly with your government, army and police to find ways to reduce the price paid by civilians, and avoid tragedies like what occurred in Bala Baluk."